dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-troubleshooting/dotnet-troubleshooting-pubsub.md

 Adjust the logging verbosity to include `Information` logging for ASP.NET Core as described [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-5.0#debug-diagnostics).
 Set the `Microsoft` key to `Information`.

-## Step 2: Verify you can recieve traffic from Dapr
+## Step 2: Verify you can receive traffic from Dapr

 1. Start the application as you would normally (`dapr run ...`).
 Make sure that you're including an `--app-port` argument in the commandline.
 Dapr needs to know that your application is listening for traffic.
-Usually this is port 5000 in development.
+By default an ASP.NET Core application will listen for HTTP on port 5000 in local development.

 2. Wait for Dapr to finish starting